adnrs96/Shopping-cart-prototype/README.md

 This Repository contains Node.js Code for maintaining a shopping cart and saving it in browser cache.

 ## Instructions to setup
-This requires presence of NPM and Node.js on system
+This requires presence of NPM and Node.js on system.

 To install these kindly refer to https://docs.npmjs.com/getting-started/installing-node

     1.)
 Clone this repo on your local system